-As a condition of receiving HCV rental assistance, a HUD-VASH-eligible family must receive case management services from the VAMC or CBOC.
+As a condition of receiving HCV rental assistance, a HUD-VASH-eligible family must receive case management services from the VAMC orDSP.
 A VASH participant family's assistance must be terminated for failure to participate, without good cause, in case management as verified by the VAMC or CBOC.

-However, a VAMC or CBOC determination that the participant family no longer requires case management is not grounds for termination of assistance and the family is still eligible for assistance under the HCV program.
-In such a case, at its option, the PHA may offer the family continued HCV assistance through one of its regular vouchers.
-If the PHA has no voucher to offer, the family will retain its VASH voucher until such time as the PHA has an available voucher for the family.
+However, a VAMC or DSPdetermination that the participant family no longer requires case management is not grounds for termination of voucher or PBV assistance.
+In such a case, at its option, the PHA may offer the family continued assistance through one of its regular vouchers.
+If the PHA has no voucher to offer, the family will retain its VASH voucher or PBV unit until such time as the PHA has an available voucher for the family.